![]() |

 in my mother’s generation can remember exactly

-where they were on December 7, 1941, the day
+where they were on December 7, 1941, the day they

 heard Pearl Harbor was bombed.
 Most everyone in my